 Data source layer This layer keeps all business data in one place.
-It can be various cloud storages, databases, and different files filled with vital business information.
+It can be various cloud storages (especially required when you deploy business intelligence in the cloud), databases, and different files filled with vital business information.
 ETL developers are responsible for this layer.
 This layer is crucial because the next layers are connected to it.

 Warehouse layer Within this layer, all data is transformed for further collection in one database.
 The main reason for this process is to standardize all data, so users could query and access it from one place.

 Warehouse layer is an area of concern for ETL developers, database developers, data analysts and engineers.

 Reporting layer This is the layer where all warehouse data is kept and visualized.
 In other words, it’s a BI interface itself.
 While both data source and warehouse layers are under the responsibility of ETL developers, the reporting layer is where BI developers start to work.

 Business Intelligence system scheme.

 Now that you’re aware of all zones of Business Intelligence, it’s time to discuss BI developer responsibilities.

 Developing a BI interface requires a clear understanding of the business domain.
 That’s because various businesses require different approaches to data visualization.
 Being aware of such things, BI developers can build well-thought solutions.

 Defining Business Requirements for a BI Interface

 Types of a Bi interface and its appearance are related to the business domain and can vary from company to company.
 For its proper execution, BI developers have to define what data must be represented and what representation format will be the best for end-users.